xmatters/pyxmatters/README.md

 This directory provides user, device, group, and site rest api capabilities.

 #### Quick Notes on URL Filters in Methods
-* By default all optional url filters in methods will assign the `?` or `&` by default.
-So for instance on `xMattersPerson.get_person` method the url filter string can be passed as: `?embed=roles,supervisors`, `&embed=roles,supervisors`, or `embed=roles,supervisors` will work.
+* Check the url filter string in the signature to determine the proper use of `?` or `&`
-* For any methods that include `collections` i.e. `xMattersPerson.get_person_collection`, `xMattersGroup.get_group_collection`, and `_xMattersRoster.get_roster_collection` by default offset and limit will be stripped and just like the above the assignment of the `?` or `&` will be handled for you by default.
-So `?status=ACTIVE` or `&status=ACTIVE`, or `status=ACTIVE` will work.
+* For any methods that include `collections` i.e. `xMattersPerson.get_person_collection`, `xMattersGroup.get_group_collection`, and `_xMattersRoster.get_roster_collection` by default offset and limit will be stripped.
+Only `&` is supported.
+So `&status=ACTIVE` or `status=ACTIVE` will work.
 * Lastly, by default anything that will be leveraged in a URL will be auto encoded, this applies to targetNames, id's, and the aforementioned filters.
-So `embed=roles&roles=Standard User` is fine to pass to as this will be handled automatically.
+So for `xMattersPerson.get_person_collection` the following `embed=roles&roles=Standard User` is fine to pass to as this will be handled automatically.

 #### pyxmatters/rest/person.py
 For specific method signature detail see the file documented above for specifics.